tufanbarisyildirim/gonginx/GUIDE.md

 ## Library Reference
 ### Parser
-Parser is the main package that analyzes and turns nginx structred files into objects.
-It basically has 3 libraries, `lexer` explodes it into `token`s and `parser` turns tokens into config objects which are in their own package.
+Parser is the main package that analyzes and turns nginx structured files into objects.
+It basically has three pieces: `lexer` breaks the file into tokens and `parser` converts tokens into configuration objects defined in the `config` package.

 #### ```NewParser(filePath string, opts ...Option) (*Parser, error)```
 + filePath is the path to the nginx config file.